crux-lab/screengrab/README.md

 batchSize: 3 #optional, indicates number of screenshots done in parallel
 ```

+Note that the `height` parameter is used only to set the browser viewport.
+ScreenGrab will always make full page screenshots.
+Also, the names of the generated files will include the viewport spec, not the actual page size.

 ### Parallel execution

 The `batchSize` parameter allows to specify number of screenshots done in parallel.